 And if you happen to be experimenting with rare and unusual essential oils or bathing in herbs ( 🙂 ), parsley, tarragon and celery also contain coumarins!

 It is further interesting to note that coumarins have been synthesized in the laboratory for use in making perfumes adding that particular sweet smell.
 This could explain why many/most synthetic fragrances create photosensitivity!
 The ramifications are endless; fragranced soaps, shampoos, sunscreens, body lotions… this is one of the reason why I am an advocate for avoiding synthetic fragrance.

 The most effective essential oil I have found to repel bugs is Eucalyptus Citriodoro.
 The Nation Center for Disease Control has classified this as a suitable replacement for DEET.
 You may have noticed the postings at some of the trail heads in New Hampshire mentioning this.
-My client Stacia, who is a farrier, uses this on her horses to repeal flies.
+Stacia uses this on her horses to repeal flies.

-You might enjoy my latest concoction, Outdoor Body Mousse, a skin conditioning & soothing mousse-creme that provides natural, chemical-free sunblocking while additionally repelling bugs.
-Sweat resistant, non-greasy, mineral-tinted glow with a silky dry finish.
+You might enjoy my Outdoor Freedom, a skin conditioning & soothing lotion that provides natural, chemical-free sunblocking while additionally repelling bugs.
+Sweat resistant and non-greasy with a silky dry finish.
 Along with zinc oxide, plant extract Eucalyptus Citriodoro creates an anti-inflammatory effect on the skin while providing an uplifting citrus/eucalyptus scent.
-SPF around 25; apply liberally for best protection.
+SPF around 30-40; apply liberally for best protection.
 Sitting in the yard side by side with David, black flies are all over him while not a one is touching me when wearing this.
 The smell reminds me of summer!